Bill Alexander (American politician)

 William Vollie Alexander Jr. (born January 16, 1934) is an American retired politician who represented the U.S. state of Arkansas in the United States House of Representatives from 1969 to 1993, rising to the post of Chief Deputy Majority Whip.

 Early life and education

 Alexander was born in Memphis, Tennessee to Spencer (née Buck) and William Vollie Alexander He grew up in Osceola, Arkansas, graduating from Osceola High School in 1951, and became an Eagle Scout the same year.

-He attended the University of Arkansas at Fayetteville, where he was a member of Kappa Sigma fraternity, before earning a B.A. from Southwestern at Memphis University (now Rhodes College) in 1957 and a LL.B from Vanderbilt University Law School in Nashville in 1960.
+He attended the University of Arkansas at Fayetteville, where he was a member of Kappa Sigma fraternity, before earning a Bachelor of Arts degree from Southwestern at Memphis University (now Rhodes College) in 1957 and a Bachelor of Laws degree from Vanderbilt University Law School in Nashville in 1960.

 Career

 He subsequently clerked for Judge Marion S. Boyd of the United States District Court for the Western District of Tennessee.
 He served in the U.S. Army JAG Corps.

 Alexander practiced law in Memphis and Osceola, was a commissioner on the Arkansas Waterways Commission, and secretary of the Osceola Port Authority.